'49–'17: Reception

 A reviewer for Exhibitor Herald in 1917 described the film as "boresome", and wrote that "'49–'17 is one of those productions which makes one move from one side of the seat to the other, open and close, and then finally drop off to sleep without the slightest effort".

 A more current review of '49–'17 by Cullen Gallagher was positive toward the film, saying "Beyond its irrefutable historical significance, '49–'17 stands out for its clever reworking of traditional Western mythology at a time when the cinematic genre was still in its infancy".

+Preservation

+A complete print of '49–'17 is held by the Library of Congress.
+The film also received a DVD/Blu-Ray and streaming release in 2018 by Kino Lorber.